 Note: This review is part of our best VPNs roundup.
 Go there for details about competing products and how we tested them.

 Features and services

-HideIPVPN is a very basic service.
+HideIPVPN is still a fairly basic service.
 You won’t find much in the way of extra features.
 It has DNS leak protection, which is turned off by default, and there’s also an “Application Killer” that tells the VPN to stop specific desktop programs if your VPN connection drops.
 Other VPN services kill the PC’s entire internet connection when the VPN drops, but killing specific programs may be more useful to some.

 By default, HideIPVPN starts with an SSTP connection, which is fine, but most users should opt for OpenVPN instead.
 You can change the default protocol by going to Settings > Connection Settings > VPN Protocol.